MicrosoftDocs/sql-docs/docs/2014/sql-server/install/verify-a-reporting-services-installation.md

 ms.assetid: 82a51a99-66f0-4b0c-b05b-07d22387adb0
 caps.latest.revision: 42
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "jhubbard"
 ---
 # Verify a Reporting Services Installation
-  [!INCLUDE[ssRSnoversion](../../../includes/ssrsnoversion-md.md)] report servers can be installed in one of two modes, Native or SharePoint.
+  [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report servers can be installed in one of two modes, Native or SharePoint.
 The steps you should follow for verifying the installation depend on the report server mode.

  This topic contains the following information: